 Woe Is Me!
-"I've Lost Friends Since During the Pandemic.
-How Do I Get Them Back?"
+“I’ve Lost Friends Since During the Pandemic.
+How Do I Get Them Back?”

 Woe Is Me! is a series in which The Swaddle team indulges your pity party with advice you’ll probably ignore.

 “Since the lockdown started in 2020, I have lost a considerable amount of friends.
 I don’t fight at all but I had started to feel distant and very different from them yet I did not stop communicating with them.
 I felt bad when they started to leave because at some point in time we’d had a good time together, and that’s the only reason I gave it a try with all of them.
-But things did not work out; soon conversations became a blame game, and again I felt that I had changed so it was okay if my friends change too.
-But the perturbation in friendships is quite troubling.
-What should I do?“
+But things did not work out; soon conversations became a blame game, and again I felt that I had changed under lockdown; so, maybe, it’s okay if my friends changed too?
+But the disruption of our friendships is still quite troubling.
+What do I do?“

 — On the verge of a friendship breakup